 The staple food, Rice served with a variety of dishes is the everyday meal in Myanmar.
 The main dish is the curry of meat and fried vegetable or salads and soup are usually accompanied.
 Meat curries are generally in rich gravy of tomato, onion, chili, garlic, ginger and fish paste.
 Myanmar, Chinese, Thai and Indian style restaurants can be found in major cities but European cuisine is available only in major hotels and some outstanding restaurants in Yangon.

 Although most parts of Myanmar are open to tourists, government permission is still necessary to access the particular remote and border areas.
 For the process of applying permission to such areas, at least one month ahead of arrival is necessary.

-Enchanting Myanmar arranges the best available cars and buses for each and every single booking.
+Beyond Boundaries Myanmar arranges the best available cars and buses for each and every single booking.
 However, air-conditioned vehicles may not always be available in remote areas and travellers are advised that the quality of roads vary throughout Myanmar from reasonable to bad.